tsakalerisk/Final-Project/README.md

 ## Database

 The database runs on <http://localhost:3306> and comes with an adminer microservice that runs on <http://localhost:8080> that makes queries to the databases much easier than using a local db client.
 The database credentials are `root` and `pass` and can be changed from the `.env` file.

+## Diagrams

+There two diagrams available in the "diagrams" directory, a general overview of the connection between the database, the backend, and frontend, and a diagram of the database schema.

 ## Screenshots